“Half the money I spend on advertising is wasted; the trouble is I don’t know which half.” -John Wanamaker

 Other than these extreme methods, technological innovations they didn’t predict have emerged to help you make sense of the madness in an easier way.

-With a boss breathing down your neck demanding undeniable proof of ROI in digital marketing, it’s more important than ever to deliver accurate numbers.
+With a boss breathing down your neck demanding undeniable proof of B2B marketing ROI, it’s more important than ever to deliver accurate numbers.
 When it comes to tracking advertising effectiveness, there are a few secrets we use to make everything easy and seamless for our clients.

-This is part two of our series on measuring marketing effectiveness.
+This is part two of our series on measuring the impact of advertising.
 Let’s get started…

 Start with Great Marketing Campaign Tracking